 Big Lake earns its reputation as one of the White Mountains' premier fishing destinations.
 At 450 acres and 9,000 feet elevation, this high-country gem offers five trout species in a stunning meadow setting.
 The lake stays cool even during summer, making it perfect for escaping desert heat.

-Rainbow, brook, Apache, and cutthroat trout cruise the lake's clear waters.
+Rainbow, brook, Apache, cutthroat, and tiger trout cruise the lake's clear waters.
 Apache trout, Arizona's state fish, represent a special catch found in few waters.
-These native beauties require careful handling and release.
+These native beauties require careful handling and immediate release when caught.

 The lake's popularity means developed facilities including stores, boat rentals, and campgrounds.
 Over 200 campsites accommodate visitors, though weekends fill quickly.
 Arrive midweek for best site selection and fishing conditions.